gagle/node-properties/README.md

 	The replacer it's exatcly the same as the reviver from [parse()](#parse).
 The same function can be reused.

-	The callback takes three parameters: key, value and section.
+	The callback gets three parameters: key, value and section.
 	A property has a key and a value and can belong to a section.
 If it's a global property the section is set to null.
 If __undefined__ is returned the property won't be stringified, otherwise the returned value will be used as the property value.
 	If the key and the value are set to null then it's a section line.
 If it returns a falsy value it won't be added to the final string, the entire section -including all the properties- will be discarded.
 If it returns a truthy value the section is stringified.